 Of course he loves his sugar mama, when he remembers her existence.

 Jess manipulated Ellie like a pro, but she only brought out feelings that were already there.
-Just like she and the islanders manipulated Sam into staying there, but he was already running away.
-He’d already stolen the money and had a suitcase in the car.
+Just like she and the islanders manipulated Sam into staying on the island, but only after he’d already stolen the money and run away from home, with a suitcase stashed in the car.